|Hoarfrost at Jarvi Homestay B&B|

 |Trees in January|

 Try a Winter visit.
 Staying an Inspected & Approved Bed and Breakfast will make it all the cozier.
-If you would like some recommendations, call the AABBA Hotline at 907-272-5909 and speak with a volunteer who, as an Anchorage resident, knows what might best match your travel dreams.
+If you would like some recommendations, call the AABBA Hotline at 907-272-5909 and speak with a volunteer who, as a local resident, knows what might best match your travel dreams.
 Hope to see you soon!